jcgutier/notes/content/posts/amazon-web-services/aws-certified-developer.md

 You must ensure that your load balancer can communicate with registered targets on both the listener port and the health check port.
 Whenever you add a listener to your load balancer or update the health check port for a target group used by the load balancer to route requests, you must verify that the security groups associated with the load balancer allow traffic on the new port in both directions.

+The nodes for a load balancer distribute requests from clients to registered targets.
+When cross-zone load balancing is enabled, each load balancer node distributes traffic across the registered targets in all enabled Availability Zones.
+When cross-zone load balancing is disabled, each load balancer node distributes traffic only across the registered targets in its Availability Zone.
+With Application Load Balancers, cross-zone load balancing is always enabled.

 ## Elastic Cache

 Elastic cache has the following strategies for cache: